OhLawdHeCoding/Halo/README.md

 	> <filename>.css handles stylig for <filename>.js
 	> "./styling/" contains all .css files
 	> "./Components/" contains all react components and their helperfunctions.
-		> "Searchbar.js" recieves data.json from "App.js" and renders a searchbar, filters i
+		> "Searchbar.js" recieves data.json from "App.js" and renders a searchbar.
+It filters data.json based och
+		    the search and calls "Databasebox.js" with it.
+		>  "Databasebox.js" Renders most interactive content.
+		     * It makes the left hand side table with the data and also calls "AddItemButton.js" to populate it with buttons
+		     * It makes the right hand side table with the selected items and calls "IncItemButton.js" and "DecItemButton.js" to populate each portion with buttons.
+		     * It renders the graph and displays the totalCO2.
+For this, it references "Chart.js" and "TotalEmissions.js"
+		     * Furthermore, anywhere where CO2KG/KG is displayed dispCO2 from "DisplayCO2" is called to colorize.
   > Public files can be found under "./public/", contains files read by the browser on launch

-, description how to get to reflections
-Crucial parts of the product system